Absence of obvious tidal tails around the globular cluster NGC 6397: Results

 In order to compare our simulation results with NGC~6397 using \textsc{Gaia EDR3} data, we need to project our simulated GCs on the plane of sky, which was done using the \textsc{Astropy} Python package (\citealt{AstropyCollaboration+13}), assuming the observer is located at the Sun's position.
 Figure~\ref{fig: tails-proj} was then constructed by projecting our simulations in the plane of sky, and in this particular case, placing the GC at the same galactic position as observed today.
 This allows us to check if an effect of projection or an artifact of the close position of the cluster could blur the diffuse spatial distribution of our simulated GCs.

 The first column in Figure~\ref{fig: tails-proj} shows the observed GC, without interlopers, which was done after selecting the GC stars by filtering \textsc{Gaia EDR3} with \textsc{BALRoGO}\footnote{\url{https://gitlab.com/eduardo-vitral/balrogo}} \citep{Vitral21}.
-We also added non-conservative cuts in parallax, by only allowing stars with a distance between 1 and 5 kpc, since it allows us to remove stars which most certainly do not belong to the GC, without removing possible GC members.
-We did not consider membership probabilities related to the projected distance (apart from allowing stars up to two degrees from the cluster centre) since one of our goals is to detect possible GC escapers.
+We did not consider membership probabilities related to the projected distance (apart from allowing stars up to two degrees from the cluster centre) since one of our goals is to detect possible GC escapers, and therefore, our filters were based on proper motion and CMD regions only.
 We were also forced to keep stars with a low proper motion error (defined as in \citealt{Lindegren+18}) of half the velocity dispersion of the cluster, so the number of MW contaminants was reduced, which in turn led us to a cutting $G_{\rm mag}$ of roughly 20 mag.

 Figure~\ref{fig: tails-proj} clearly shows a very concentrated distribution of stars in NGC~6397 \textsc{Gaia EDR3} data, in contrast with a strongly diffused profile of our GC in Run 3 at $T_{\rm d}^{\rm c}=$ 10 Gyr.
 Although the tidal tails of the simulation seem too large to be perceived in a two degree sky plot, the inner shape of observed and simulated clusters are radically different.
 Our simulated GC exhibits an extended and distorted stellar distribution in its inner part due to the strong MW tidal field, whereas NGC~6397 seems to maintain a spherical compact shape.